Employee Engagement: What Is It & How Can You Improve It?

 Employees make up their minds quickly, which is why a proper onboarding process can make or break long-term employee engagement.
 That’s because things like role clarity, organisational narrative, and relationships between employees and managers all begin in this phase.
 So, you need to have a structured, well-outlined, and in-depth onboarding process that sets employees up for success and long-term satisfaction.

-4. Referral Programs
+4. Referral programmes

 Often, the best talent is the one that’s already known.
 Not necessarily by employers, but by the employees themselves.
-By putting an employee referral program in place, you can begin to tap into the networks of your talented employees and the people they know.
+By putting an employee referral programmes in place, you can begin to tap into the networks of your talented employees and the people they know.
 This helps employees feel as though they have a voice, and can directly contribute to company culture (establishing a deeper connection down the road).

 Development initiatives are one of the most critical things an organisation can implement to boost employee engagement.
 Typically spearheaded by HR, this can include things like

-Development Budgets – To empower employees to learn.
+• Development budgets – To empower employees to learn.

-Workshops – Mandatory or not, to help develop key skills and training.
+• Workshops – Mandatory or not, to help develop key skills and training.

-Coaching – For managers, to help them get the best out of their reports.
+• Coaching – For managers, to help them get the best out of their reports.

 Each of these helps employees feel that they are getting better at both what they do, and what they potentially want to do in the future.
 So, they stick around because they feel a sense of consistent and continuous improvement.